 Summary of the trial 3 What is the purpose of this research trial?
 3 What vaccines are being used in this trial?
 4 Do I have to take part?
 5 Am I suitable to take part?
 5 What will happen if I decide to take part?
 6 How many visits will I have to attend?
 8 What things should I consider before taking part in this study?
 9 Are there things I will be asked to avoid doing during the trial?
 9 What are the risks of taking part in this trial?
 9 Will I be protected against COVID-19 from having the vaccines in this trial?
 11 What are the advantages of taking part?
 11 What should you do if you believe you may have developed COVID-19 during the trial?
 11 Will I be compensated for taking part in this trial?
 12 What if the area I live in, or where the trial is, goes back into lockdown or high level restrictions?
-'12 What if new information becomes available?
+12 What if new information becomes available?
 12 Will I be given proof of immunisation?
 12 What will happen if I do not want to carry on with the trial?
 13 Compensation for study-related injury 13 What if something goes wrong?
 13 Complaints statement 13 Would my taking part in this trial be kept confidential?
 13 What will happen to my data?
-14 Involvement of the General Practitioner (GP)/Family doctor (GP) 15 What will happen to any samples I give?
+14 nvolvement of the General Practitioner (GP)/Family doctor (GP) 15 What will happen to any samples I give?
 15 Will any genetic tests be done?
 16

-What will happen to the results of the research trial?
-16 Taking part in future vaccine-related research 16 Who is sponsoring, organising and funding the research?
-Does University Hospital Southampto Foundation Trust (The Sponsor) have a financial interest in the results of this trial?
-Who has reviewed the trial?
-17 Further information and contact details 17
+What will happen to the results of the research trial? .
+16 Taking part in future vaccine-related research .
+16 Who is sponsoring, organising and funding the research? .
+16 Who has reviewed the trial? .
+16 Further information and contact details 17